Safety and Quality

 Activities With Our Clients

-Joint Activities With Our Clients
+Building Relationships With Our Clients

-Each year, sales office representatives visit partner companies to share information about safety activities, quality activities, and the status of legal compliance.
+It is essential that we collaborate with our partners in carrying out our work.
+We engage in active communication with our partners to align our approaches regarding safety and quality improvements.
+Each sales office holds councils with partner companies, conducts safety activities addressing the same topics as their partner companies, and strives in other ways to perform coordinated activities.
+Each year, sales office representatives also visit partner companies to share information about safety activities, quality activities, and the status of legal compliance.
 In this way, we ensure that both the KONOIKE Group and our partners continue to improve.
 During these visits, representatives confirm the management policy, business plan, transport management, driver and vehicle management status, and safety activities for each trucking company based on the Partner Management System Evaluation Table.
 For partner companies working with us as on-site contractors or dispatchers, we also check their legal documents, insurance coverage, employment contracts, and health and safety activities.
-Visits were made to 293 partner companies in FY3/2023.
+Visits were made to 300 partner companies in FY3/2024.

 Activities with Our Communities